Flattop Mountain

 At 2.4 miles, and an elevation of roughly 11,000 feet, hikers will finally emerge above the treeline and enter the scrub pine / krummholz zone.
 At this point outstanding panoramic views will also begin to emerge, especially towards the east where you'll be able to see Bierstadt Lake, Sprague Lake and much of the Glacier Basin area.

-At 3 miles you'll arrive at the Emerald Lake Overlook, another spot that offers stunning views.
-This vantage point sits more than 1200 feet above Emerald Lake.
-Off to your right is Hallett Peak.
+At 3 miles you'll arrive at the Emerald Lake Overlook.
+Standing more than 1200 feet above the lake, this vantage point also offers stunning views.
+Off to your right, towards the southwest, is Hallett Peak.
 From this perch the trail begins to transition into the more barren and rocky terrain of the open tundra.

 Just below the summit of Flattop Mountain, roughly 3.9 miles from the trailhead, hikers will reach a horse hitch rack where you'll enjoy great views of Hallett Peak and Tyndall Glacier.
 From this point you'll have less than 200 feet of climbing left to reach the top.
 You'll also notice that the slope begins to become progressively shallower, and almost levels out over the last third-of-a-mile.